SoftBank Robotics Europe

 Series D in 2022

 Jaka Robot is a Shanghai-based company that specializes in the development, engineering, manufacturing, and marketing of industrial robots.
-Founded in 2014, the company offers a range of products, including the JAKA ZuTM robot, which features a wireless control system compatible with mobile applications.
-Additionally, Jaka Robot provides JAKA MES for information integration across various factory departments, along with conveyor systems, palletizing robot systems, and liner molding machines.
-Its clientele spans multiple sectors, including food and beverage, chemical, packaging, electronics, and mechanical processing industries.
+Founded in 2014, it offers a range of products including the JAKA ZuTM robot, which features a wireless control system compatible with mobile applications, and the JAKA MES system, designed for information integration across various factory departments.
+Additionally, the company provides conveyor systems, palletizing robot systems, and liner molding machines.
+Jaka Robot serves multiple industries, including food and beverage, chemical, packaging, electronics, and mechanical processing, positioning itself as a key player in the industrial automation sector.

 Series E in 2022